ce3tsk/jtdx_contest/README.md

 perturbations (delay, dither, tone shift) and keeps the union — deterministic on any machine with 2 threads or more.

-- **The pipeline.** A contest reply must be decided before the transmitter keys, so the
+- **The pipeline** — see *The one thing no other FT8 program does* above.
+A fast **RX phase**

-decoder is split in two: a fast **RX phase** (5 cycles, sensitivity 2, one ensemble member — 1.1 s per period) that decides the answer, and a **TX background** that keeps working on the same audio through your own transmission, where the CPU used to sit idle.
-Its decodes arrive while you transmit and are ready for the next reply.
+(5 cycles, sensitivity 2, one ensemble member — 1.1 s per period) decides the answer, and a **TX background** keeps working on the same audio through the idle time that follows, whether you are transmitting or listening: one period when listening, two after your own transmission, because the period you transmitted in has nothing new to decode.
+Its decodes arrive in time to be pinned as hints for the next reply.
 Background units abort cleanly on a band change and never carry over between periods.

 - **Four-period hint memory** (+6 % messages at no measurable cost), the **classic unit**